NSR is a nonpartisan, not for profit, educational organization. We only accept submissions from students.

 See also, our Facebook page with curated news articles at http://www.facebook.com/NorthStarReports

-(c) 2012-present The North Star Reports: Global Citizenship and Digital Literacy http://NorthStarReports.org ISSN: 2377-908X The NSR is sponsored and published by Professor Hong-Ming Liang, NSR Student Editors and Writers, The Department of History and Politics of The College of St. Scholastica, and the scholarly Middle Ground Journal.
+(c) 2012-present The North Star Reports: Global Citizenship and Digital Literacy http://NorthStarReports.org ISSN: 2377-908X The NSR is fully funded with an annual donation from Professor Liang.
+The NSR is sponsored and published by Dr. Hong-Ming Liang, NSR Student Editors and Writers.
 See Masthead for our not-for-profit educational open- access policy.
-K-12 teachers, if you are using these reports for your classes, please contact editor-in-chief Professor Liang at HLIANG (at) css.edu